ahlstromcj/seq66/README.md

     *   Version 0.97.3:
         *   Added pattern-recording indicator to live-grid slots.
+        *   Replace useless "Record" automation command with a "Loop Mode" command to move between normal loop mode in the Live grid to various record-toggling modes:  Overdub (merge), Overwrite, Expand, and One-shot.
         *   Refactored MIDI control for possible future usage of the D1 event value.
         *   Fixed the display of loop status changed via MIDI control.